ui/ux case study

 Lack of reassurance and confirmation feedback

-Confidence, not just usability, is the core barrier for senior users.
+Confidence - not just usability - is the main barrier for senior users navigating digital products.

 Product Strategy